 Want to share your story?
 Send it our way to firstname.lastname@example.org.

-Born at only 26 weeks, an impossibly tiny 1 lb. and 12 oz., Michael Kostecki definitely had a lot of growing to do.
+Born at only 26 weeks and 1 lb. and 12 oz., Michael Kostecki had a lot of growing to do.

 Less than six months after a car accident left her unable to walk, Brooke is home and walking independently.